Last UpdatedFriday, 13 June 2014

 No you do not.
 The system will continue to count and store your website traffic with out the database installed the only difference is that you won't see Country or City information associated with their IP addresses.

-If you don’t have the GeoLiteCity database installed you will receive an notice message as seen in [Figure 5] .
-To take advantage of CoalaWeb Traffics inbuilt ability to tell you a visitors country and sometimes city follow the steps below.
+If you don’t have the GeoLiteCity database installed you will receive an notice message.
+To take advantage of CoalaWeb Traffics inbuilt ability to tell you a visitors country and sometimes their city follow the steps below.
+[Figure-5a].

-The next step is to unzip the file to the CoalaWeb Traffic geoip directory where it can be accessed and used to determine your visitors locations.
-If the database uploaded correctly in the last step you will now have a Unzip icon in the top right tool bar as seen in [Figure 7] click this to start the unzip process.
+The next step is to Unzip the file to the CoalaWeb Traffic geoip directory where it can be accessed and used to determine your visitors locations.
+If the database uploaded correctly in the last step you will now have a Unzip icon in the top tool bar click this to start the unzip process.
+[Figure-5e].

 Now CoalaWeb Traffic will automatically add country and city information to your visitor records as they are collected.
 To keep the location information as accurate as possible just carry out this procedure at regular intervals.